trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

 subdirectory under the schema location.
 Data files for tables in this schema using the default location are cleaned up if the table is dropped::

-  CREATE SCHEMA delta.my_schema
+  CREATE SCHEMA example.example_schema
   WITH (location = 's3://my-bucket/a/path');

 Optionally, the location can be omitted.
 Tables in this schema must have a location included when you create them.
 The data files for these tables are not removed if the table is dropped::

-  CREATE SCHEMA delta.my_schema;
+  CREATE SCHEMA example.example_schema;

 .. _delta-lake-create-table: